Hurricane Ida lashes Louisiana, knocking out power in New Orleans - Up News Info

 Article content

+One transmission tower collapsed into the Mississippi River, according to the Jefferson Parish Emergency Management Department.

-Sixteen years to the day after Hurricane Katrina struck the Gulf Coast, Ida slammed ashore around noon near Port Fourchon, Louisiana, a hub of the Gulf’s offshore energy industry, blasting the coast with hurricane-force winds extending 50 miles (80 km) out from the eye of the storm.
+Ida slammed ashore around noon near Port Fourchon, Louisiana, a hub of the Gulf’s offshore energy industry, blasting the coast with hurricane-force winds extending 50 miles (80 km) out from the eye of the storm.
+Landfall came 16 years to the day after Hurricane Katrina, one of the most catastrophic on record, struck the Gulf Coast.

+Sunday night, the sheriff’s office in Ascension Parish reported the first U.S. fatality from the storm – a person killed by a fallen tree near Baton Rouge, the state capital.

+Flash flooding was reported by the National Hurricane Center across southeastern Louisiana.

-Residents of the most vulnerable coastal areas were ordered to evacuate days in advance.
-But those riding out the storm in their homes in New Orleans, less than 100 miles inland to the north, braced for the toughest test yet of major upgrades to a levee system constructed following devastating floods in 2005 from Katrina.
+Residents of the most vulnerable coastal areas were ordered to evacuate days in advance of Ida.
+Those riding out the storm in their homes in New Orleans, less than 100 miles inland to the north, braced for the toughest test yet of major upgrades to a levee system https://www.reuters.com/world/us/new-orleans-levees-got-145-billion-upgrade-will-they-hold-2021-08-30 constructed following devastating floods in 2005 from Katrina.

 “I almost found myself in a panic attack when news announced this was the anniversary of Katrina,” Janet Rucker, a lifelong New Orleans resident and recently retired sales manager who took shelter in a downtown hotel with her dog, Deuce.
 “This is just not good for our nerves and our psyche.”